BoidCMS/boidcms.github.io/media/allowed.md

 # Allowed mime types
-Here is a list of allowed mime types by default for files upload, custom mime types can always be added using `media_mime` [action](https://boidcms.github.io/#/developer/actions?id=core).
+To ensure that your website runs smoothly and securely, certain restrictions may be placed on the types of files that can be uploaded.
+Here is a list of the allowed MIME types for file uploads by default:

 ```plain
 application/json